PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 ## Contexts

-Sometimes, an Update Specificatoin might include patterns with multiple Instances that mention the same class.
+Sometimes, an Update Specification might include patterns with multiple Instances that mention the same class.
 Consider a graph pattern that describes the case of a `:homoSapiens` (representing a real-life patient) that was prescribed a particular `:medication`, that was itself prescribed by another `:homoSapiens` (representing a real-life doctor).
 In the Semantic Engine Language (and in the generated SPARQL), an Instance is only denoted by a reference to a class URI, so we need an additional declaration to differentiate the Instance referencing `:homoSapiens` in the context of a patient and the one referencing it in the context of a doctor.
 We can use instances of `:TurboGraphContext` for this.

 ```
 :homoSapiensPrescribedMedication a :InstanceToInstanceRecipe ;